owulveryck/blog/content/post/graphql-first-article.md

 I will not go into deep details in here.
 I will simple refer to this excellent document which is a _résumé_ of the language:
 [Graphql shorthand notation cheat sheet](https://github.com/sogko/graphql-schema-language-cheat-sheet/raw/master/graphql-shorthand-notation-cheat-sheet.png)

-We can define a product that must contains a list of offers thsi way and a product family like this:
+We can define a product that must contains a list of offers this way and a product family like this:

 {{< highlight graphql >}}
 # Product definition